 (a) The first available bed means the first unoccupied bed not being held by a resident (regardless of the source of payment) who has elected to make payment to hold that bed.

 (b) Unless involuntary discharge hearing and notice requirements were issued as set forth in section 3721.16 of the Revised Code for the previous admission span, a resident shall be admitted to the first available medicaid certified bed in a semiprivate room even if the resident has an outstanding balance owed to the NF provider from the previous admission.
 The admitted NF resident may be discharged if the NF provider can demonstrate that nonpayment of charges exists, and if hearing and notice requirements have been issued as set forth in section 3721.16 of the Revised Code.

-(3) A medicaid eligible NF resident whose absence from the facility exceeds the bed-hold limit may choose to do one of the following:
+(3) A medicaid eligible NF resident whose absence from the facility exceeds the bed-hold limit or for whom no bed-hold coverage is available may choose to do one of the following:

 (a) Return to the NF upon the availability of the first semiprivate bed in the facility; or

-(b) Ensure the timely availability of a specific bed upon return to the facility by making bed-hold payments for any days of absence in excess of the medicaid limit.
+(b) Ensure the timely availability of a specific bed upon return to the facility by making bed-hold payments for any days of absence in excess of the medicaid limit or for which no bed-hold coverage is available.
 Such payment is separate and distinct from the prohibition of any third party payment guarantee as set forth in rule 5101:3-3-02 of the Administrative Code.